jacobmix/moonlight-chrome/documentation.md

 Allow all the ports through your hosting PC's firewall.
 This can be edited manually.
 But here is a script that will do it for you.
 Just copy it, and paste it into a txt file.
 Then rename the file extention to a bat file, and run it as admin.
-If you can’t see file extensions [here](https://www.howtohaven.com/system/show-file-extensions-in-windows-explorer.shtml)’s how to.

 ```
 @echo off